25 August to 4 September 2018.

 In August of 2018, my dream came true.
-I was given the opportunity to travel to Calabria, Italy, and live a life some only hope of.
+Finally, I was allowed to travel to Calabria, Italy, and live a life some only hope for.

 My bestie, Elisa (follow her on Instagram at @cuginetta_), and her famiglia hosted me during my stay there.
 I couldn’t have asked for a better time or better company.
 I hadn’t seen Elisa since I moved to Germany in May.
 Being away from my best friend for three months was DIFFICULT, so I was beyond happy to be reunited with her. *cue waterworks*

 Ok, so here are the deets of my trip:

 Calabria, a region of Southwest Italy, is located on the “toe” part of the Italian boot.
 We spent most of our time in Cropani Marina, at Elisa’s family home, a 10-minute walk from the beach.